Absentee Ballot Applications

-Voters in the cities of Saint Paul and Falcon Heights who wish to cast their absentee ballots in person must do so at the Ramsey County Elections office.
-Voters in Arden Hills, Roseville, and Mounds View may also vote in person at our office:
+Voters in the cities of Saint Paul and Falcon Heights and in the Mounds View, Roseville and White Bear Lake school districts who wish to cast their absentee ballots in person may do so at the Ramsey County Elections office.
+We are located at 90 W Plato Blvd, Suite 160, in St Paul.

-In person absentee voting at the Ramsey County Elections Office for the 2013 will be available on the following schedule:
+In person absentee voting at the Ramsey County Elections office for the 2013 city and school district general election will be available on the following schedule:

 - Saturday, November 2 10:00am - 3:00pm